By: Jimmy Brand

 The curtain rose for the first time on Jan.
 12, 1968 to a sold out house.
 Since that time, millions have walked through our doors.
 However, few have seen some of the behind the scenes areas at Miller, one of which is Miller’s tunnels.

-Like any good theater, tunnels run the width and breath of the auditorium providing access to necessary utilities (and occasional housing for the Phantom).
+Like many theaters, tunnels run the width and breath of the auditorium providing access to necessary utilities (and occasional housing for the Phantom).

 Photo taken from tunnels located just below the seating area.